CRANBOURNE STAR NEWS

 Interestingly, most responses prioritised cheap electricity prices (78 per cent) over reduced carbon emissions (22 per cent).

-The Coalition has touted nuclear energy as cheaper with ‘zero emissions’, while critics claim the $263 billion estimated cost for seven power stations is exorbitant.
+The Coalition has touted nuclear energy as cheaper with ‘zero emissions’, while critics claim the cost of seven power stations is exorbitant.

 South East readers also emphatically believed immigration should be reduced (74.5 per cent), compared to an increased level (6 per cent) and the status quo (19 per cent).